RainVaporeon/ChestTracker/README.md

 ## How to use

-ChestTracker can be used with the command `java -jar ChestAPI-1.1.0.jar`
+ChestTracker can be used with the command `java -jar ChestAPI-VERSION.jar`

 If you do not know how to execute that, place the `run.bat` with it.